About

 Mission

 The Knight-Georgetown Institute (KGI) is dedicated to connecting independent research with technology policy and design.
-Georgetown University and the Knight Foundation came together to launch the institute as a central hub for the growing network of scholarship that seeks to shape how technology is used to produce, disseminate, and access information.
-KGI is designed to provide practical resources that policymakers, journalists, and private and public sector leaders can use to tackle information and technology issues in real time
+Georgetown University and the John S. and James L. Knight Foundation came together to launch the institute as a central hub for the growing network of scholarship that seeks to shape how technology is used to produce, disseminate, and access information.
+KGI is designed to provide practical resources that policymakers, journalists, and private and public sector leaders can use to tackle information and technology issues in real time.

 KGI was created at Georgetown to address the most pressing policy issues facing the online information environment.
 The internet and digital technologies have enabled the dramatic expansion of access to information and ideas, helped amplify millions of marginalized voices, and bolstered movements for justice around the world.
 But the technologies that once promised to usher in a new era of democracy are also being used to spread disinformation, undermine social and institutional trust, and disenfranchise participants in the democratic process.
 Underlying this shift is the growing concentration of power over information production and distribution systems in the hands of a few corporate giants.